gklijs/schema_registry_converter/README.md

 recommended to look there for the newest and more elaborate documentation.
 It has a couple of feature flags, be sure to set them correctly.

+### Avro

-To use it to convert using avro async use:
+To use it to convert using Avro async use:

 ```toml
 [dependencies]